adastradev/data-ingestion-agent/README.md

 Hardware:

-* Server grade systems are recommended for hosting docker and the DIA.
+* Server grade systems are recommended for hosting Docker and the DIA.
 Using consumer grade devices such as personal laptops and desktops as the main host for the DIA is strongly discouraged.

 Memory: